Honfleur: History

-The first written record of Honfleur is a reference by Richard III, Duke of Normandy, in 1027.
+The first written record of Honfleur is a reference by Richard III, Duke of Normandy, in 1025.
 By the middle of the 12th century, the city represented a significant transit point for goods from Rouen to England.

 Located on the estuary of one of the principal rivers of France with a safe harbour and relatively rich hinterland, Honfleur profited from its strategic position from the start of the Hundred Years' War.
 The town's defences were strengthened by Charles V in order to protect the estuary of the Seine from attacks by the English.
 This was supported by the nearby port of Harfleur.
 However, Honfleur was taken and occupied by the English in 1357 and from 1419 to 1450.
 When under French control, raiding parties often set out from the port to ransack the English coasts, including partially destroying the town of Sandwich, in Kent, England, in the 1450s.

-At the end of the Hundred Years' War Honfleur benefited from the boom in maritime trade until the end of the 18th century.
+At the end of the Hundred Years' War, Honfleur benefited from the boom in maritime trade until the end of the 18th century.
 Trade was disturbed during the wars of religion in the 16th century.
 The port saw the departure of a number of explorers, in particular in 1503 of Binot Paulmierde Gonneville to the coasts of Brazil.
 In 1506, local man Jean Denis departed for Newfoundland island and the mouth of the Saint Lawrence.
 An expedition in 1608, organised by Samuel de Champlain, founded the city of Quebec in modern-day Canada.

-After 1608 Honfleur thrived on trade with Canada, the West Indies, the African coasts and the Azores.
+After 1608, Honfleur thrived on trade with Canada, the West Indies, the African coasts and the Azores.
 As a result, the town became one of the five principal ports for the slave trade in France.
 During this time the rapid growth of the town saw the demolition of its fortifications on the orders of Colbert.

-The wars of the French revolution and the First Empire, and in particular the continental blockade, caused the ruin of Honfleur.
+The wars of the French Revolution and the First Empire, and in particular the continental blockade, caused the ruin of Honfleur.
 It only partially recovered during the 19th century with the trading of wood from northern Europe.
 Trade was however limited by the silting up of the entrance to the port and development of the modern port at Le Havre.
 The port however still functions today.

-Honfleur was liberated together by the British army – 19th Platoon of the 12th Devon's, 6th Air Landing Brigade, the Belgian army (Brigade Piron) on 25 August 1944 and the Canadian army without any combat.
+After the Normandy landings, Honfleur was liberated together by the British army – 19th Platoon of the 12th Devon's, 6th Air Landing Brigade, the Belgian army (Brigade Piron) on 25 August 1944 and the Canadian army without any combat.